“I’d always envisioned it as six movies. When you see it in six parts you’ll understand that it really ends at part six.” – George Lucas (1997)

 A couple of weeks ago, I came across this article, that promised to improve the viewing experience of the entire saga by changing the order of the films.
-Though slightly sceptical, I was intrigued.
+Though slightly skeptical, I was intrigued.
 Could Star Wars regain its magic?

-Episode V, The Empire Strikes Back, the second film in my Machete Order marathon, ends with Luke losing a hand, Han Solo being frozen in carbonite, and the evil Empire appearing indomitable.
+The Empire Strikes Back, the second film in my Machete Order marathon, ends with Luke losing a hand, Han Solo being frozen in carbonite, and the evil Empire appearing indomitable.
 How can Luke be expected to defeat his dad now?
 His dad is evil, you don’t know how he got that way, but when he intentionally cuts off his own son’s hand, you know there must be something truly messed up in his past.
 If you tried to guess, at that point, how the series might end, you could be forgiven for assuming that they’d join forces, strengthening the Emperor’s manipulation through the bond of the Skywalker family.
 A happy ending is unlikely.

 It is then that you watch the extended flashback.
 Episode II and III chart Anakin’s rise and fall, from Jedi to Sith Lord.
-By the end of it, even when he screams “Noooo” at the death of Padmé, you cannot see past the betraying child-murderer whose pursuit of power is selfish and ultimately tragic.
+By the end of it, even when he screams “Noooo” at the death of Padmé, you cannot see past the betraying child-murderer whose pursuit for power is selfish and ultimately tragic.
 That is when you would doubt a happy ending the most.
 How could someone who murders children and kills his own wife – albeit by accident – find redemption?
-The answer is simple: they can’t.
+The answer is simple: he can’t.

-The hubris of Yoda
+The Hubris of Yoda

-With the dawn of the prequels, Lucas tried to make people believe that the story has always been about Anakin’s redemption, rather than Luke’s heroism.
-In the normal order, it can feel like it has just been hammered onto the beginning - almost like Lucas is trying to put a square peg in a round hole.
+With the dawn of the prequels, Lucas tried to make people believe that the story has always been about Anakin’s redemption rather than Luke’s heroism.
+In the normal order, it can feel like it has just been hammered onto the beginning – almost like Lucas is trying to put a square peg in a round hole.

 In the traditional I to VI viewing order, there are two reasons for this monster changing his ways and killing his master of over 20 years.
 One is that the Emperor is electrocuting his son – that Skywalker bond we expected only with a slightly different outcome.
 The second is that minutes earlier the Emperor had betrayed this 20-year trust by asking Vader’s own son to kill him.

-The ecstacy of equilibrium
+The Ecstacy of Equilibrium

 With the Machete Order, the control of the Emperor over the universe feels absolute and tyrannical.
-His knowledge of the dark side of the force is insurmountable.
-The end of the Emperor is the greatest day for the universe in 30 years; it gives justification to the scale of the celebrations that follow.
+His knowledge of the dark side of the Force is insurmountable.
+The end of the Emperor is the greatest day for the universe in 30 years.
+It gives justification to the scale of the celebrations that follow.

 Through the use of the double downer in the Machete Order, the mountain that Luke and the Alliance must climb in Episode VI is easier to appreciate.
 Defeating the Empire and the Sith is what the five films have been building towards.
 As a result of this, the celebration comes across as proportionate.

-Aside from omitting one of the films that he strived to bring to the big screen, I believe Mr Lucas would find the order agreeable.
+Aside from omitting one of the films that he strived to bring to the big screen, I believe Mr. Lucas would find the order agreeable.
 By establishing each film as an episode in a story, there can be no arguments against the possibility of creating a workable Tarantinoesque cross-narrative film series.
 Just as he is able to remaster his films, we as viewers are also able to redefine the way the story is told.
 Whether it makes it better is ultimately a matter of opinion.

 David Pallant loves film almost as much as his pet tortoise, Monty.
-If you want to read some more of his opinions on films, food and fine-living feel free to follow him on Twitter.
+If you want to read some more of his opinions on films, food, and fine-living, feel free to follow him on Twitter.